ArloL/arlol.github.io/_includes/Thesis.md

 In this section I briefly present some of the research literature related to device communication.

-> MOM, protocols, TCP/IP, HTTP, GameKit

 > Since I don't have that many papers about related stuff I first explain the main problem: Then I write that there is nothing that does what I do.
+GameKit kind of does what I need but it's iOS only.
 Thus I explain parts of what I will achieve and for that I can then go through related work.

+>Communication in General: MOMs do some of the stuff.
+Mostly for server-side integration.
+Server-oriented and not mobile device.
+Thus no available implementations.

-An example: We need device discovery.
+>An example: We need device discovery.
 For device discovery we can use UPNP, Bonjour and JINI.
 Then later in design decisions I just compare the advantages and disadvantages of the systems and explain my choice.

+>Connection: LAN, Wi-Fi, Bluetooth

+>Communication Protocols: SCTP, TCP/IP, HTTP, SPDY, RTSP+RTP

+>Wire-Protocols: JSON, XML, BSON

 # REST

 > What is REST for me?
+> This might actually fit under Related Work too…
+> The idea is to use web technologies.
+In the web there are lots of architecture styles available for APIs.
+REST is the most popular one.

 I understand it rather as the REST API than the architecture style described by Fielding [quote dissertation].

 # Range of applications

+> Keep this brief and focussed on the tasks we will solve in the lab.
+> Describe what we actually want to achieve with the API in the lab.
+From there talk about other application areas.

 *	Device interaction
 *	Multi-Surface Environments